RackReaver/InfoSecDocs/Project Management/scrum_for_infosec_teams.md

 ## User Stories

 Capture a description of a problem from a user's perspective.
-For security professionals our users are usually the companies employees or management, user stories should be outlined from their perspective.
+For security professionals our users are usually the company's employees or management, user stories should be outlined from their perspective.
 When writing user stories they should **NOT** be about how to achieve the desired functionality, they should only outline the users pain point.

 ### Examples